RouninMedia/ashivaManifests/Full pageManifest.md

           "element" : "link",
           "rel" : "icon",
-          "alternate" : true             // <= Optional.
+          "alternate" : true,             // <= Optional.
 But when present and TRUE, turns rel="icon" into rel="alternate icon" (Review this - is it actually spec?)
           "href" : "/favicon.ico",
           "sizes" : [32, 48], // <= Optional (?)
         }